department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 ---
 <div itemprop="description" class="va-introtext">

-Find out how you can use the Fully Developed Claims program to get a faster decision on your disability benefits claim by sending in all the evidence (supporting documents) you have—or can easily get—when you file your claim.
+Find out how you can use the Fully Developed Claims program to get a faster decision on your disability benefits claim.

 </div>